Wairimu-3/News2/README.md

 ## By: Margaret Kimani

 ### Description
-- News app is an application created using python(3.8) and flask.
+- News app is an application created using python(3.8) and flask.It is a website where a user can view news from various news sources.